dabana/VuePress-KCJsummercamp/docs/day3.md

 5. How can we create a coins counter?
 6. Play with the tilt programs and see how affects the sound.
 ```

+Prepare the MicroBit for tilt detection based on the roll signal.
+We have 1000 coins at the begging.
+The more we tilt, the more coins we loose because the time interval between each coin drop is inversly proportionnal to the tilt signal.
+We can see how many coins are left in the coffin after the race.

 ### 2.1 Blocks Code